Nutrition and Physical Activity Glossary of Terms

 Recreational Computer Use is time on the computer primarily for entertainment purposes.
 Any time on the internet is considered recreational computer use.
 In contrast, educational computer use is use of computers that emphasizes academics & formal instruction, such as games that promote acquisition of math skills or use of word processing application to write a paper or story.

-Screen Time includes time watching television and DVDs, using computers, and playing video games.
+Screen Time includes time watching television and DVDs, using computers, and/or playing video games.
+This includes time on hand-held electronic devices like phones.

 Sugary drinks are drinks with sugar added to them.
-They include soda, sweetened ice teas, fruit punches, fruit drinks, sports drinks, sweetened water (e.g. Vitamin water), or any juice greater than 4 ounces (a half a cup) in size.
+They include soda, sweetened iced teas, fruit punches, fruit drinks (such as lemonade), sports drinks, sweetened water (e.g. Vitamin water), and any 100% juice greater than 4 ounces (a half a cup) in size.

-Vigorous physical activity is any activity more than a walk (includes activities such as playground free play, jogging, swimming, etc.).
+Vigorous physical activity is any activity more than a walk (includes activities such as playground free play, jogging, or swimming).

 Water served refers to water that is distributed as part of the program snack, either via pitchers, a cooler/Cambro in the snack area, or in bottles.
-This does NOT include water children drink from a water fountains or from coolers outside of the snack room/period.
+This does NOT include water children drink from a water fountains or from coolers outside of the snack room and snack time.

 Whole grains are foods that contain a whole grain as the first ingredient on the label.
 Examples of whole grains are whole wheat, whole corn, barley, oats, and rye.